Skip to main content

 Overview

 A production-quality integration needs to handle every possible failure case.
-This guide covers strategies for dealing with API errors, network issues, and edge cases.
+This guide covers strategies for dealing with API errors, network issues, rate limits, and edge cases.

 Retry strategy

 Not all errors should be retried.
-Here’s how to decide:
+Here is how to decide:

 Status CodeActionRetry?